-Cabergoline is used as second line treatment in patients with Parkinson Disease, to inhibit lactation and to stop hyperlactation, and in hyperprolcatinomas.
-In hyperprolactinomas, studies have shown women and men to respond equally well to cabergoline treatment with no difference in probability of reaching normal prolactin levels.
+Analyses of sex differences between men and women of the effect of cabergoline in Parkinson’s disease are lacking.
+In hyperprolactinomas, studies have shown men and women to respond equally well to cabergoline treatment, with no difference in probability of reaching normal prolactin levels.

-Regarding teratogenic aspects, please consult Janusmed Drugs and Birth Defects Database (in Swedish, Janusmed fosterpåverkan).
+Regarding teratogenic aspects, please consult Janusmed Drugs and Birth Defects (in Swedish, Janusmed fosterpåverkan).

 Date of litterature search: 2019-11-25